akh4rf/Calculator/README.md

 Finished implementing PEMDAS
 Fixed factorial function so it doesn't allow non-integer inputs

-Version 0.9 (In Progress)
+Version 0.9
-Show numbers and operations stored in memory
+Calculator now shows numbers and operations stored in memory
+Fixed edge cases for typing open parenthesis when displayed number is zero

-Version 1.0 (Future)
+Version 1.0 (In Progress)
 Implement copy/paste